 She is a member of the Jamaica Psychological Society and is part of its Policy Committee.
 She is also an affiliate member of the American Psychological Association.
 She was nominated in 2021 to be an emerging leader for the American Psychology Association’s Global Psychology Learning Leadership Institute.

-Valrie McKenzie, MA., MBPsS
+Valrie McKenzie, MSc., MBPsS

 Director of Advocacy